danrdzprz/hexarch/README.md

 # hexarch
-Herarch is an hexagonal architecture generator for vue.
+Hexarch is an hexagonal architecture generator for vue.